lealwang-whale/learning/blogs/configure_k8s_on_centos8/config_k8s_on_centos8.md

     # firewall-cmd --permanent --add-port=10248-10255/tcp
     # firewall-cmd --permanent --add-port=2379-2380/tcp
     ```
-    reload firewall ruless
+    reload firewall rules
     ```shell
     # firewall-cmd --reload
     ```

-Please **NOTES** that the port access rule of above ports on the servers need to be disclosed on your cloud console.
+Please **NOTES** that the port access rule of above ports on the servers needs to be disclosed on your cloud console.
 For AWS users, you can configure the security group to open the port access.

 ### step2: docker installation **[on all nodes]**